hauzik/Ahoj-pane/README.md

 # Ahoj-pane
 Hello world by GitHub guide.

 I am from another world.
 Its a bussinessless world.
-We are humnas of another subspecies.
+We are humans of another subspecies.